ooplaza/BookStore/README.md

 # BookStore
-This project has a fully authentication system installed.
+This project has a fully authentication and uses a advance user regisration.